Chart Color Schemes

 Mernda features high concentrations of family households, with a higher-than-average median household size

 Family households account for 83.2% of all households, including 48.5% couples with children, 20.0% couples without children, and 13.7% single parent families.
-Non-family households make up the remaining 16.8%, with lone person households at 15.0% and group households comprising 1.8%.
-The median household size is 3.0 people, larger than the Greater Melbourne average of 2.6.
+Non-family households constitute the remaining 16.8%, with lone person households at 15.0% and group households making up 1.8%.
+The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households